$500 Million T-Mobile Data Breach Class Action Settlement

 What Can I Get from the T-Mobile Class Action Settlement?

 The payout will vary and there are multiple types of payouts.
 The payout can be Identity Defense Services, Out of Pocket losses, or payment for lost time.
 The range is estimated to be from $25 to $25,000 depending on the losses claimed.
 If you opt for a cash payment you will receive an estimated $25.00.
 If you reside in California, you will receive an estimated $100.00.
 Out of pocket losses can be reimbursed for up to $25,000.00.
 The amount that you claim from T-Mobile will be determined by the class action administrator based on how many people file a legitimate and timely claim form.

 T-Mobile is also offering identity theft protection surfaces with McAfee's ID Theft Protection Services to consumers who may have been affected as part of the data breach class action.

 Data Breach Lawsuits in 2021 and 2022

-The T-Mobile Data Breach lawsuit is similar to other recent data breach lawsuits including a Capital One data breach settlement, Equifax's massive Data Breach class action settlement, the Bosley Hair lawsuit and the Morgan Stanley lawsuit.
+The T-Mobile lawsuit is similar to other recent data breach lawsuits like the T-Mobile Data Breach class action including a Capital One data breach settlement, Equifax's massive Data Breach class action settlement, the Bosley Hair lawsuit and the Morgan Stanley lawsuit.
 You can find out more information for each here:

 • Morgan Stanley Data Breach - $60 Million Settlement